SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 // snip //
 ```

 ### CLI

-If continuing from the preious CLI command, and are still inside the `rest-delivery-point` level, start at line 7.
+If continuing from the previous CLI command, and are still inside the `rest-delivery-point` level, start at line 7.

 ```
 home